Chapter 11 vs 13 Bankruptcy: Which Path to Financial Freedom Is Right for You?

 Future Borrowing Capabilities

-- Mortgages: FHA loans may be available 2 years after discharge
+- Mortgages: FHA loans may be available 2 years post-discharge.

-- Car loans: Often obtainable, but with higher interest rates
+- Car Loans: Often obtainable, but may come with higher interest rates.

 Insurance and Employment Considerations